latest news

 The climate crisis: We're doing our bit.
 All the lighting at the club, both on and off court, is now LED.

 Car parking : We ask that, where possible, you walk or cycle to the club.
 If you need to drive, we have 7 spaces in our car park and we ask that the first car to arrive parks at one end or other of the car park, to encourage others to park so that we make use of the 7 spaces.
+Please ensure you display a current MHMLTC sticker in the windsceen.
 In addition, we need to remind long standing members and to advise new members of the following:

-• Please ensure you have an MHMLTC sticker in your window if using spaces at The Paddock so that they know you are a tennis club member.
+- Please ensure you have a current MHMLTC sticker in your window if using spaces at The Paddock so that they know you are a tennis club member.

 Clubhouse security: If court 4 is the only court being used and there is no-one in the clubhouse, in the interests of security please lock the clubhouse.